PhiCross5/WeatherSync/README.md

 ## Project status
 Very early work in progress. _It just doesn't work™_!
 Mostly consists of interfaces and foundation work.
-Hopefully enough progress will be made for a terminal application that prints something along the lines of:
+Hopefully as work on the 'Primórdio' branch advances enough progress will be made for a terminal application that prints something along the lines of:
 `hello $(CURRENT_TEMP) world, it is $(HOW_HOT_IT_FEELS) today in $(CURRENT_LOCATION)!`

 ## About the application's internals and the three-party model